altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 *From that singular point of a new husk, Algera started to leak* 'AT::NO...'
 ~Raw panic surged through Al-Tok...
-Then calmness as he observed: the algera wasn't rushing out...
+Then calmness as it observed: the algera wasn't rushing out...
-He could use this.
+This was not a set back, this was a blessing!
 Before Al-tok was filled to the brim, draining evenly from everywhere and now, empty...
 Which let it follow the draining algera~
-*The algera streamed in a thin vector through Al-tok, following some well of attraction* ~And leading him right to the sink hole~
+*The algera streamed in a thin vector through Al-tok, following some well of attraction* ~That was leading right to the sink hole~
 'AT::The thorn!'
-~It wasn't on him or attached, it was submerged within him...~ *Al-tok removed it from himself, inspecting it*
+~It wasn't on Al-tok or attached, it was submerged within...~ *Al-tok removed it, inspecting it*
 `
 spear{
     heart:Global.reduce((combined,*human*)=>